Paloue

 Paloue is a genus of flowering plants in the family Fabaceae.
 It belongs to the subfamily Detarioideae.
 The genera was first created with the description of Paloue guianensis by Aublet in 1775.

 Description

 Paloue are large, woody trees, with simple leaves.
 The flowers of Paloue species have five petals and nine fertile stamens.

-Distribution and Habitat
+Range and habitat

 All species of Paloue are found in northern South America.
 More specifically, they are endemic to the Guiana Shield.